Wednesday, February 12, 2025

 Jessica mcbride

 Jessica’s Journalism career started when she was in college.
-While studying in college, She worked part-time as Suburban reporter from May 1992 to May 1993 at the Milwaukee Journal – Milwaukee, Wisconsin.
+While studying in college, She worked part-time as a Suburban reporter from May 1992 to May 1993 at the Milwaukee Journal – Milwaukee, Wisconsin.
 She then joined the Waukesha Freeman – Waukesha, Wisconsin as a full-time reporter in 1993.
 She left this job to serve as a full-time General Assignment and crime reporter at Wisconsin’s largest newspaper, the Milwaukee Journal Sentinel, Milwaukee, WI in August 1994.
 Jessica McBride spent years as an award-winning reporter at the Milwaukee Journal Sentinel.
 She switched to a teaching career in 2000.
 She is a former columnist for the Waukesha FreemanOn Milwaukee.com, and El Conquistador Latino newspaper (Freeman columns also appear in the West Bend Daily News and Oconomowoc Enterprise.
 Some of her columns were published in both English and Spanish languages.

 Jessica McBride has worked in many forms of the media.
 She has worked as a fill-in editor for Patch Media for various metropolitan Milwaukee area online news sites.
-She helped Patch.com run sites in communities ranging from Whitefish Bay to Menomonee Falls, Wisconsin until Patch discontinued its Wisconsin sites.
+She helped Patch.com run sites in communities ranging from Whitefish Bay to Menomonee Falls, Wisconsin, until Patch discontinued its Wisconsin sites.

 Jessica McBride: Teacher